 5. Tackling the American business community with Jobstreet

-Leader in its field in Vietnam, this site is open to all students and job seekers worldwide (preferable if you speak English, French or Vietnamese).
-A must when it comes to finding a professional occupation in Vietnam, this site is a must for young students in engineering, medicine, marketing and finance.
+As the leader in its field in Vietnam, this site is open to all students and job seekers worldwide (preferable if you speak English, French or Vietnamese).
+It is a must when it comes to finding a professional occupation in Vietnam.
+It helps young students in engineering, medicine, marketing and finance.
 There are many employment and internship contracts every month.
 In addition, professional experience in France or abroad is always highly appreciated by Vietnamese recruiters.
 If you can also justify a mission abroad via an internship, employment in Asia, you will stand out from the crowd compared to other candidates.

 In a world where everything is more and more dynamic, the use of social networks to access information is quite natural.
 This is even more evident when we see groups forming and recruiters approaching potential candidates through social networks.

-Facebook’s greatest advantage lies first and foremost in the number of users of this social network.
+Facebook’s greatest advantage lies first and foremost in the number of its user base.
 This greatly increases the chances of finding a good internship.
 There are many groups where students exchange the ads they discover on the web and even share some tips.
-Some groups are even managed by organizations that see in them the opportunity to discover new talents who will join them.
+Some groups are even managed by organizations that use them the opportunity to discover new talents who will join their company.
 To find groups that have interesting offers, simply search for communities with the keywords: internship, foreign, employment, jobs, abroad; and derivatives of these keywords.
-Once used for work, Facebook can become a very effective network to find even internships in Vietnam.
+Once used for work, Facebook can become a very effective network to find internships in Vietnam.
 For example, you can follow the events of embassies, chambers of commerce and industry to find events that bring together people and potential recruiters looking for candidates.